Anupal1008/Climate-Change-Management/README.md

 4. Data Set
    Gistemp1200_GHCNv4_ERSSTv5.nc

    First install all the pre-requisites libraries in anaconda.
-Then open jupyter notebook and import the dataset file and then copy the code and run it and get the output.
+Then open jupyter notebook and import the dataset file after extracting the file from it and then copy the code and run it and get the output.